 Overnight: Camping at Shandur Polo Ground

-Highlights: Polo matches, cultural festivities, community interaction
+Highlights: Polo matches, cultural shows, community interaction

 Overnight: Camping at Shandur